10 / 20 / Life Sentencing

 If so, you need a firearms defense attorney who understands the rights afforded to you by the Second Amendment to the Constitution and our state's powerful gun laws.
 Under provisions to the Bill of Rights, individuals have the right to possess a firearm and citizens are allowed to use a weapon for lawful purposes, such as in self-defense.
 In 1999, the state legislature enacted a mandatory minimum sentencing law with regards to the use of a firearm during the commission of a forcible felony.
 Florida's 10/20/Life Law mandates minimum sentences for the presence, firing or use of a gun to shoot someone during the commission of a crime.

-At the Law Offices of Edwards & Mason, our criminal defense lawyers represent clients charged with serious weapons offenses such as:
+At the Law Offices of Edwards & Jones, our criminal defense lawyers represent clients charged with serious weapons offenses such as:

 - Unlawful Carrying of a Weapon